Dualmode Transportation Concepts

 Dualmode transportation concepts feature vehicles that can be driven on conventional streets and can also operate on a high speed automated, usually electrified, guideway under computer control.
 Both passenger and freight vehicles are envisioned.
 In some systems, vehicles are carried on pallets, on others no pallets are required.

 A new Center for Energy, Environment and Transportation Innovation was started at Texas A&M University in July, 2005.
 A one-year study of various dualmode concepts was undertaken at CEETI in September, 2006.
-See the study proposal at their website Their final report was published in April, '08 entitled Dual Mode Vehicle and Infrastructure Alternatives Analysis, 136 pp, by the Texas Transportation Institute at Texas A&M University.
+Their final report was published in April, '08 entitled Dual Mode Vehicle and Infrastructure Alternatives Analysis, 136 pp, by the Texas Transportation Institute at Texas A&M University.
 It is the most extensive study and documentation of the dual mode concept currently available anywhere in the world.
 The Executive Summary, Table of Contents and Proposed System Design Requirements are also available on-line.
-At present (2012) CEETI is inactive.
+At present (8/2017) CEETI is inactive.

 Link to a website for the Public Automated Cart Transportation (PACT) concept, a dualmode, switchable, maglev concept from India, (Cart = Pallet), 9/2/2012